Aquaponics: Deep water culture

 The deep water culture system consists of substantial troughs containing perforated floating rafts, into which net plant pots are placed.
 Within the system, these plant pots are typically filled with media, such as rockwool, coco, or pumice, that serve to support the roots, which are subsequently and continuously submerged within the water tank.

 Nutrient film technique

+A hydroponic system using the nutrient film technique.
+This technique is similar in hydroponics and aquaponics, the difference being the source of nutrients.

 The nutrient film technique consists of narrow channels of perforated squared pipes where the roots are partially immersed in a thin layer of streaming water.